hashicorp/vault-client-go/README.md

 ### Using Generated Methods

 The library has a number of generated methods corresponding to the known Vault API endpoints.
-They are organized in four catagories:
+They are organized in four categories:

 ```go
 client.Auth     // authentication-related methods